I research information from public agencies and organizations to help low-income people get benefits that make their

-The Census Bureau reported in 2005 that there are almost 5 million opposite-sex couples living together without marriage.
+The Census Bureau reported that there are almost 5 million opposite-sex couples living together without marriage.
 Some of these relationships undoubtedly have one partner supporting the other, especially in light of the difficult economy, or especially if one partner is a college student.

 So, the answer is yes, you can claim your girlfriend or fiancée on your taxes provided she meets certain qualifications.
 Here is how to do it.
 Included also is an estimate of how much you can get back from the IRS for claiming your girlfriend.